There are so many options and factors to consider when it comes to paper labels, please see below for our guide to find out more.

 1. What adhesive options are available?

-- Permanent Adhesive – the purpose of this adhesive is so that the label can be stuck on a product that won’t be removed.
+- Permanent Adhesive – the purpose of this adhesive is so that the paper labels can be stuck on a product that won’t be removed.
 This is the most commonly used for packaging, shipping, manufacturing… anything that requires permanent identification.

-- Removable Adhesive – see more about this adhesive here.
+- Removable Adhesive – see more about this adhesive.

-- Freezer Adhesive – see more about freezer labels & the adhesive required here.
+- Freezer Adhesive – see more about freezer labels and the adhesive required.

 It is worth noting that most paper labels are pressure sensitive.
 This means that pressure needs to be applied to the label once it has been stuck down to form a bond.
 In many cases, permanent adhesive takes time to cure.

-There are some surfaces that often create challenges, these include cardboard boxes, plastic bags & plastic bottles.
+There are some surfaces that often create challenges, these include cardboard boxes, plastic bags and plastic bottles.

-- Cardboard is often corrugated and has an uneven surface and loose fibres therefore there is less surface contact between the label & the product.
-In situations like this high tack is required.
+- Cardboard is often corrugated and has an uneven surface and loose fibres therefore there is less surface contact between the label and the product.
+In situations like this, high tack adhesive is required.
 Generally speaking, labels on rolls have a higher tack than those supplied in sheet format.

 - Plastic materials are made using silicone moulds and residue is sometimes left on the plastic.
 This causes a challenge when trying to stick labels to the product as silicone is a releasing agent and can’t be adhered to.
 This is often overcome by simply wiping the product with a cloth.